 Unwrapping the woom from its careful packaging was the hardest part of assembling the bike!
 The actual assembly took about 5 – 10 minutes and was very simple.
-I’m not the greatest at following assembly instructions and I had no problem at all.
-To top it off, the bike comes with the two tools that you’ll need for assembly. woom bikes ship from Austin, TX, where the woom team prepares and checks every bike before shipping it to you.
+All tools are included for assembly. woom bikes ship from Austin, TX, where the woom team prepares and checks every bike before shipping it to you.

-The woom 5 is comparable to several other higher-end bikes, including the Frog 62 and Prevelo Alpha Four.
+The woom 5 is comparable to several other higher-end bikes designed for 7 and 8-year-olds, including the Frog 62 and Prevelo Alpha Four.
 We love all of these bikes and each has specific strengths, but the woom 5 is our favorite pick for all-around riding.

 woom 5‘s combination of a more upright position, a wider gearing range and slightly wider tires make it ideal for beginning to intermediate riders on various surfaces.

 Prevelo Alpha Four is the best of the lot for really aggressive riders.
-With trigger shifters, an aggressive body position and wider tires, it’s ideal for beginning to intermediate mountain bike riders.
+With trigger shifters and a more aggressive body position, it’s better suited for jump-loving adventurous neighborhood riders or beginning mountain bike riders.

 Frog 62 is the most adaptable of the bikes as it comes with two sets of tires (road and street tires), mud flaps, and a bell.
 Riders can choose which set of tires to use as well as whether or not to install the mud flaps.
 Like the Prevelo, it comes with a trigger shifter, which is better suited for intermediate or more aggressive riders.

-The woom 5 is easily the best all-around 24″ bike we’ve tested.
+The woom 5 is easily the best all-around 24 inch bike we’ve tested.
 Rugged and nimble for moderate dirt trail riding, and plenty fast and comfortable for neighborhood or paved trail riding, the woom 5 is the perfect bike to take your all-terrain rider anywhere they want to go.